-Name, Address and Date of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee I Interested Trustee Jonathan Krane 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1968) Trustee and Chairman of the Board, No set term; served since 2012 Principal of Krane Capital LLC from June 2009 to present.
+Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/Officer Other Directorships Held by Trustee Interested Trustees Jonathan Krane (1968) 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Trustee and Chairman of the Board, No set term; served since 2012 Principal of Krane Capital LLC from June 2009 to present.
+Chief Executive Officer of Max Funds LLC from April 2014 to present.
 Chief Executive Officer of Krane Funds Advisors, LLC from May 2011 to present.
-Chief Executive Officer of Harvest Krane LLC from June 2012 to present.
+Chief Executive Officer of Harvest Krane LLC from June 2012 to February 2014.
 Chief Executive Officer of Emma Entertainment from March 2004 to May 2009.
-5 None Chris Ruppenstein 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1970) Trustee, No set term; served since 2012 Managing Director of Krane Funds Advisors, LLC from July 2013 to present.
-Stock Broker at TD Securities USA from January 1997 to January 2012.
-5 None Robb T. Doub 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Trustee, No set term; served since 2013 Independent Trustees General Partner of New Markets Venture Partners from January 2003 to present.
-5 None
+5 None Chris Ruppenstein (1970) 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Trustee, No set term; served since 2012 Managing Director of Krane Funds Advisors, LLC from September 2012 to present.
+Institutional Sales at TD Securities USA from January 1997 to January 2012.
+5 None Independent Trustees ~ Robb T. Doub (1968) 1350 Avenue of Americas, 2nd Floor Trustee, No set term; served since 2013 General Partner of New Markets Venture Partners from February 2003 to present.
+5 New Markets Venture Partners; Anchor8

-Name, Address and Date of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee (1968) John Ferguson 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1966) Trustee, No set term; served since 2012 President of Alden Global Capital, LLC (hedge fund adviser) from April 2012 to present (formerly, Chief Operating Officer from November 2011 to April 2012).
-Senior Managing Director and Chief Operating Officer of K2 Advisors, L.L.C. from April 2005 to October 2011.
-5 None Matthew Stroyman 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1968) Trustee, No set term; served since 2012 Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from September 2007 to present.
-5 None (/ 1 Officers 1 Jonathan Krane 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1968) Principal Executive Officer and Principal Financial Officer, No set term; served since 2012 Principal of Krane Capital LLC from June 2009 to present.
+Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/Officer Other Directorships Held by Trustee New York, NY 10019 Offshore Fund Limited; Global Diversified Alternatives Fund (Cayman); K2 Alternative Strategies (Offshore); Galway Resources; Galway Metals; Galway Gold John Ferguson (1966) 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Trustee, No set term; served since 2012 Chief Operating Officer of Kang Global Investors (hedge fund adviser) from May 2014- present.President of Alden Global Capital, LLC (hedge fund adviser) from April 2012 to February 2014 (formerly, Chief Operating Officer from November 2011 to April 2012).
+Senior Managing Director and Chief Operating Officer of K2 Advisors, L.L.C. from May 2005 to October 2011.
+5 None Matthew Stroyman (1968) 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Trustee, No set term; served since 2012 Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from September 2007 to present.
+5 None Jonathan Krane (1968) 1350 Avenue of Americas, 2nd Floor New York, NY 10019 Principal Executive Officer and Principal Financial Officer, No set term; served since 2012 Officers Principal of Krane Capital LLC from June 2009 to present.
+Chief Executive Officer of Max Funds LLC from April 2014 to present.
 Chief Executive Officer of Krane Funds Advisors, LLC from May 2011 to present.
-Chief Executive Officer of Harvest Krane LLC from June 2012 to present.
-Chief Executive Officer of Emma Entertainment from March 2004 to May 2009.
-5 None Jennifer Krane 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1966) Vice President, No set term; served since 2012 Principal of Krane Capital LLC from June 2009 to present.
-Vice President of Krane Funds Advisors, LLC from July 2011 to present.
-Sole Practitioner of Jennifer Krane, Esq. from March 2001 to June 2009.
-5 None Linda Ridolfi 1350 Avenue of Americas, 2nd Floor New York, NY 10019 (1970) Chief Compliance Officer, No set term; served since 2012 Director of Cipperman Compliance Services, LLC from September 2012 to present.
-Vice President of The Bank of New York Mellon from June 2009 to August 2012.
-Assistant Vice President of The Bank of New York Mellon from March 2008 to June 2009.
-Assistant Vice President of 5 None
+Chief Executive Officer of Harvest Krane LLC from June 2012 to February 2014.
+Chief 5 None